faraz9993/All_EIC_DevOps_Training/Day_3_Task.md

 COPY index.html /usr/share/nginx/html/index.html
 ```

-THe command for creating the image of this Dockerfile:
+The command for creating the image of this Dockerfile:

 ```
 docker build -t my-nginx-app .